✨ Smart reviews, trending picks & everyday value — updated daily

 Lunch: Best Cafés and Local Eateries

-• Try a rustic bistro for farm-to-table sandwiches, craft sodas, and people-watching.
+• Try a rustic bistro for sandwiches, salads, craft drinks, and people-watching.

-• Seek a tucked-away café serving decadent pies, strong coffee, and warm conversation.
+• Choose a tucked-away café for pie, strong coffee, and a quieter break.

-• Pop into a lively eatery for shared plates, local brews, and stories from friendly staff.
+• Pick a lively eatery for shared plates, local drinks, and friendly service.

 Afternoon: Museums, Galleries, and Tasting Rooms